Akogahira/Ether/README.md

 Ether is a mobile app focused on mental health, designed to foster a supportive community and promote mental health awareness among young individuals.
 It offers a safe space where users can connect, share experiences, and access free mental health resources.

-This project uses React for frontend development.
+This is a frontend development project using React.

 ## Table of Contents
 * [Technologies](#technologies)
 * [Setup](#setup)
 * [Support](#support)
 * [Contact](#contact)

 ## Technologies